Morningside Heights is a distinctive Manhattan neighborhood located between the Upper West Side and Harlem.

 Morningside Heights first experienced significant development in the early 19th century, as the home of two important institutions serving the growing population of New York.
 These were the Bloomingdale Insane Asylum, which occupied the current campus of Columbia University, and the Leake and Watts Orphanage, on whose land now stands the Cathedral Church of St. John the Divine, the largest Gothic cathedral in the world.

-In parallel with this institutional presence, a vibrant and diverse population of residents, business owners, and workers began arriving in the neighborhood in the early 1900s.
+In parallel with this institutional presence, a vibrant and diverse population of residents, business owners, and workers began arriving in the neighborhood.
 This was facilitated by the introduction of public rail transportation, which allowed greater mobility for New Yorkers of diverse origins and means.
 It was during this phase of its development that the community took its current form as an architecturally distinct and coherent area of Manhattan.

 Throughout the 19th and 20th centuries and extending to 2019, Morningside Heights has been home to countless American and international luminaries in the arts, sciences, business, and government.
 A nuanced tension between “establishment” and “counter-cultural” perspectives has existed in the neighborhood for decades and is a central aspect of its lore and tradition.